WINDING JOURNEY: Lily Homan's Basketball Life Has Taken North Clarion Senior Through Both Valleys and Peaks

 And her father is back on the bench with her.

-Longtime North Clarion girls basketball coach Terry Dreihaup resigned and Skip Homan quickly through his hat in the ring for the vacant position.
+Longtime North Clarion girls basketball coach Terry Dreihaup resigned and Skip Homan quickly threw his hat in the ring for the vacant position.

 He was hired in the summer.